redhat-openstack/website/source/uncategorized/deploying-an-rdo-undercloud-with-instack.html.md

 5. Run script to install undercloud.
 The script will produce a lot of output on the screen.
 It also logs to `~/.instack/install-undercloud.log`.
 You should see `instack-install-undercloud-packages complete!` at the end of a successful run. instack-install-undercloud-packages

-6. Once the install script has run to completion, you should take note to secure and save the files `/root/stackrc` and `/root/tripleo-undercloud-passwords`.
+6. Once the install script has run to completion, you should take note of the files `/root/stackrc` and `/root/tripleo-undercloud-passwords`.
 Both these files will be needed to interact with the installed undercloud.
-You may copy these files to your home directory to make them easier to source later on, but you should try to keep them as secure and backed up as possible.
     That completes the undercloud install and now you should have a running undercloud.
 For the next steps, see: [ Deploying an RDO Overcloud with Instack ](Deploying an RDO Overcloud with Instack)

     If your install does not complete successfully, please see the [ Instack FAQ](Instack FAQ) page for potential solutions.